 Don’t get me wrong, I am not saying here that children should be left to do whatever or whenever they want.
 I am just saying we should let them enjoy life, exploring, learning and playing without imposed time boundaries.
 It is our grown up habit to plan everything to the detail and be on a tight time schedule.

 After I accepted the fact that we do not have to start our breakfast exactly at 8:00 am or lunch at 1:00 pm, our life became much easier.
 Easier and less stressful for me definitely.
 It is okay if we do our breakfast 20 minutes later because that morning, well, we had to brush teeth to all our plush friends too.

 Exception are those days when I have to work and we really have to leave house on time.
 But even then I allowed ourselves to skip some things that we normally do.
 For example I have meals planned in a week ahead, but if we are running late I won’t make tea or cacao that morning, we will just drink water.
 Or I will just grab some corn flakes and yogurt instead of making scrambled eggs.

 I struggled with establishing daily rhythm and routine for a long time, until it finally came to me – daily routine is not about having time framed schedule for all activities, it is all about doing things every day in the same order.
 I still have may daily plan for ever day in the week but I do not use scheduled times any more.

 And if things are not going as we planed I allow myself to be flexible.
-I used to struggle with establishing our toddler daily routine, but now, accept the fact it is more important to be calm and relaxed than stress around things.
+I used to struggle with establishing our toddler daily routine, but now, even if I still have some days when I feel like overinflated balloon, accept the fact it is more important to be calm and relaxed than stress around things.